christiejibaraki/design-patterns/README.md

 Simple Factory is more of a programming idiom rather than an actual design pattern.

 - Factory Method Pattern
-Encapsulates object creation by letting subclasses decide what objects to create.
 Factory method handles object creation and encapsulates it in a subclass.
+Defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Lets a class defer instantiation to subclasses (i.e. subclasses decide what objects to create).
 This decouples client code in the superclass from the object creation code in the subclass.

 ## Principles
 - Encapsulate what varies